iqm-finland/qiskit-on-iqm/docs/user_guide.rst

    * - `calibration_set_id`
      - str
      - "f7d9642e-b0ca-4f2d-af2a-30195bd7a76d"
      - Indicates the calibration set to use.
-By default it is `None`, which means an IQM server will use the best available calibration set automatically.
-The value is string representation of a UUID.
+Defaults to `None`, which means the IQM server will use the best available calibration set automatically.
    * - `circuit_duration_check`
      - bool
      - False
-     - Enable/Disable server-side circuit duration check.
-The default value is `True`, which means if any job is estimated to take unreasonably long compared to the coherence time of the QPU, or too long in wall-clock time, the server will reject it.
-This option can be used to consciously disable this behaviour.
-Disabling may be limited to certain users or groups.
+     - Enable or disable server-side circuit duration checks.
+The default value is `True`, which means if any job is estimated to take unreasonably long compared to the coherence times of the qubits, or too long in wall-clock time, the server will reject it.
+This option can be used to disable this behaviour.
 In normal use, the circuit duration check should always remain enabled.
    * - `heralding_mode`
      - :py:class:`~iqm_client.iqm_client.HeraldingMode`
      - "zeros"